tjeastmond/hey-coffee/README.md

 **These docs are a work in progress**

 This is a simple flatfile blog tool.
-Write your posts with Markdown, and publish via the commandline.
+Write your posts with markdown, and publish via the commandline.

 Just to be clear, this blog tool isn't for you if you need a CMS with more features then you'll ever know about.
 There is no web based interface.
 Hey.coffee generates flat HTML files, and then rsyncs those files to your web server.

 Generated files are placed in the **site/** folder.
 Anything you place there, including additional folders and files, will be sent up to your server.

+## Installing

+	> npm install -g hey-coffee

 Once you have Hey.coffee installed, you can open a shell and run the following command to get info on how to use it:

 	> hey --help

-## Installing

-Coming soon...will be npm.

 ### Requirements